grantcarthew/start-prototype/docs/cli/start-agent.md

 Removing agent 'gemini' from ~/.config/start/config.toml...
 ✓ Agent 'gemini' removed successfully

-Use 'start agent list' to see remaining agents.
+Use 'start config agent list' to see remaining agents.
 ```

 **With agent name:**